-Every personal weather station comes with a sensor kit which needs to be mounted.
+Every personal weather station comes with a sensor kit that needs to be mounted.

-It's vital that you install the sensor at the perfect position to get accurate data.
+It’s vital that you mount your weather station sensor in the perfect position to get accurate data.

 Now, there is a wide range of positions that you can choose from.